Dominion Voting sues Fox for $1.6B over 2020 election claims

 Dominion said in the lawsuit that it tried repeatedly to set the record straight but was ignored by Fox News.

-The company argues that Fox News, a network that features several pro-Trump personalities, pushed the false claims to explain away the former president’s loss.
-The cable giant lost viewers after the election and was seen by some Trump supporters as not being supportive enough of the Republican.
+The company argues that Fox News, a network that features several pro-Trump personalities, pushed the false claims to explain away the former president's loss.
+The cable giant lost viewers after the election and was seen by Trump and some supporters as not being supportive enough of the Republican.

 Attorneys for Dominion said Fox News’ behavior differs greatly from that of other media outlets that reported on the claims.